braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 ## Integration

 Complete the following steps to quickly get your integration up and running.
-Your Extole integrations and customer success managers will support you through this process and answer any questions you may have.
+Your Extole implementation and customer success managers will support you through this process and answer any questions you may have.

 ### Step 1: Define event names and attributes